An American in Paris (1951), starring Gene Kelly, Leslie Caron, Oscar Levant, directed by Vincente Minelli

 Synopsis of An American in Paris

 Gene Kelly and Leslie Caron sing and dance to the music of George and Ira Gershwin in An American in Paris.
 When ex-GI Jerry Mulligan (Kelly) remains in Paris to pursue life as an artist, he is discovered by a wealthy patroness interested in more than his art.
-But Mulligan falls in love with a French shop girl (Caron) who is engaged to his friend.
+But Mulligan falls in love with a French shop girl (Caron).
+And she is engaged to his friend.

 Cast of characters